BiomedicalImageAnalysis2025/topic01_team03/README.md

 For a detailed description of the overall course and context, refer to:
 - [2025 Data Analysis Topic 01: Biomedical Image Analysis (GitHub)](https://github.com/maiwen-ch/2025_Data_Analysis_Topic_01_Biomedical_Image_Analysis)
 - [2025 Data Analysis Project (General Info)](https://github.com/maiwen-ch/2025_Data_Analysis_Project)

 ---

+## Distribution Of Tasks And Use Of AI

+Throughout the project, each team member focused on specific components of the image segmentation pipeline:

+	•	Marius Mander
+  worked on pre-processing methods, including gamma correction, histogram equalization, mean filtering, and Wiener filter–based background removal.

+	•	Victor Enning De Souza
+  implemented the global Otsu thresholding algorithm.

+	•	Leo Müller de Ahne
+  focused on the implementation of the local Otsu thresholding method.

+	•	Miguel Gonzales Ries
+  developed the Dice Score evaluation module and implemented multi-Otsu thresholding.

+Final Phase Contributions

+	•	Miguel Gonzales Ries
+Took the lead on structuring the final Jupyter Notebook, integrating most components into a clear and coherent workflow.
+He also created several plots for the final poster.

+	•	Marius Mander
+Focused on implementing the Jupyter Notebook section covering pre-processing methods.
+Additionally contributed to plotting a few visualizations.

+	•	Leo Müller de Ahne
+Took the lead on poster layout and design, as well as crafting the accompanying texts.

+	•	Victor Enning De Souza
+Was unable to contribute during the final phase of the project due to health reasons.

+Use of AI Tools

+AI tools were used throughout the entire project for code generation, optimization, and background research.
+Specifically, OpenAI’s models ChatGPT-4o, ChatGPT-o3, ChatGPT-o4-mini, and ChatGPT-o4-mini-high were utilized extensively to support development.

+---